 How it generally works: You email me with an idea for a piece of jewelry, or a wedding set, or whatever you need.
 We'll discuss this via email until we come up with both a design and a way of approaching it that we both love.
 At that point, I'll make an estimate- I can't really do it before that, because things like the choices of metals, and gems, and the design itself have a lot of impact on the cost!
 I am, though, very happy to work with you to come up with a design you like at a price you can afford.

-The estimate often has a range, since metal prices are changing a lot from day to day, and I can't know precisely what things will cost until I've ordered them.
-This range is usually less than 10% plus or minus, and I do my best to keep the actual price as close as I can to the estimate.
+The estimate often has a range, since metal and stone prices can change a lot from day to day, and I can't know precisely what things will cost until I've got them.
+This range is usually around 10% plus or minus, and I do my best to keep the actual price as close as I can to the estimate.

 Once we're agreed on the details, I ask for a 50% non-refundable deposit for the work.
 This covers the costs of the materials, often including visiting gemstone vendors and hand-picking your stones, getting your choice of metal milled to meet the needs of your design, and other basic design and implementation costs.